mariakopsacheili/NLP-Twitter-Sentiment-Classification/README.md

    - Sentiments were mapped to numeric labels (0–4).
 2. **Train-Test-X-y Split**
 3. **TF-IDF Vectorizer**
     - Algorithms do not understand words so we need to transform our text into a numeric representation.
+    - `TfidfVectorizer` tokenizes the text into words, builds a vocabulary, calculates how often a word appears in that document (term frequency - TF) for each word in each document, computes how rare a word appears in that document (inverse document frequency - IDF) across all documents and returns a numerical matrix of TF-IDF scores representing word importance.

 4. **Models used**:

 | Model                  | Accuracy                              |